metiyu/OnMyWay-public/README.md

 # OnMyWay
+This assignment was created to fulfill the ENTR6511001 - Entrepreneurship: Market Validation.
+Where this task is the realization of a business idea that is still at the prototype stage.
-Based on PathPal by https://github.com/KnotzerIO/indoor-wayfinder/archive/refs/heads/main.zip.
+Inspired by PathPal by https://github.com/KnotzerIO/indoor-wayfinder/archive/refs/heads/main.zip.

 ## Setup